kendalharland/mktree/doc/content/posts/reference.md

 ### Variables

 Variables may appear anywhere in a `*.tree` file and must be surrounded by `%(` and `)`.
-Variables are insert using a simple string substitution.
-This is performed during a preprocessing step and means that variables are not part of the mktree grammar, which in turn means they are not interpreted.
+Variables are inserted using simple string substitution by a preprocessing step before code is interpreted.
+This means that variables are not part of the mktree grammar.

 Example:  Given a file `layout.tree` with the following contents: